LazyDuchess/OpenTS2/README.md

 * A copy of The Sims 2 Ultimate Collection

 ## Setup
-You need to have a "config.json" file in the root folder that provides paths to your Sims 2 UC installation and user directories.
+1. You need to have a "config.json" file in the root folder that provides paths to your Sims 2 UC installation and user directories.
 Copy the "config.example.json" file and rename it to "config.json" to start off, and type in your own paths.
+2. In Unity, make sure Edit > Preferences > External Tools > External Script Editor is set to Visual Studio.
+By default it opens files separately as opposed to in a solution.

 ## Project Structure